rudifa/marketplace/rudifa-logseq-marketplace-table/logseq-marketplace-action/README.md

 - Table is interactive (search, sort, scroll) using DataTables
 - Click a package description to view its README.md in a modal dialog (fetched live from GitHub)

+## Issues

+- if a README.md contains relative links, they will not work in the modal dialog.

 ## Setup

 1. **Install dependencies:**